its-hazratbilal/offline-ai-assistant/README.md

 Before building the project, install:

-- Android Studio Narwhal or newer
+- Android Studio (latest stable)
 - Android SDK
 - Android NDK
 - CMake
 - JDK 17+

+> **Note:** This project compiles **llama.cpp** from source using the Android NDK.
+The first build may take a few minutes while the native libraries are compiled.

 ---